Pádraig Amond

-Pádraig Amond (born 15 April 1988) is an Irish professional footballer who plays as a striker for National League club Woking.
+Pádraig Amond (born 15 April 1988) is an Irish professional footballer who plays as a striker for League of Ireland Premier Division club Waterford.

 He began his career in his native Ireland with Shamrock Rovers, progressing through the club's youth academy before making his first-team debut in 2006.
 In his first season, he helped the team achieve promotion to the League of Ireland Premier Division.
 After a spell on loan to Kildare County, Amond established himself in the first-team and was named the club's Young Player of the Year in 2008.
 He joined Sligo Rovers in 2010, scoring 23 goals in his only season and winning both the League of Ireland Cup and the FAI Cup.

 Amond signed for Portuguese club Paços de Ferreira in 2010 but never made a first-team start for the team and moved to English League Two club Accrington Stanley, initially on loan, after less than a year.
 He joined Morecambe in 2013, scoring 21 goals in all competitions during a two-year spell before being released, joining Grimsby Town.
-At Grimsby, he enjoyed the most prolific season of his career by scoring 30 league goals in the National League, as he helped the team achieve promotion to the English Football League after winning the 2016 National League play-off Final.
+At Grimsby, he enjoyed the most prolific season of his career by scoring 30 league goals in the National League, as he helped the team achieve promotion to the English Football League after winning the 2016 National League play-off final.
 He left the club after one season to join Hartlepool United but suffered relegation to the National League in 2017.

 Following a spell with Hartlepool, Amond enjoyed a four-year stint with Newport County for which he collated over 200 appearances before making the move to National League, Woking in July 2022.
 He has represented Ireland at under-21 level, winning four caps in 2008.

 Career

+Carlow GAA

+Amond represented his native county of Carlow at hurling.
+In 2005, he led the team to victory in the All-Ireland Minor B Hurling Championship and the following year, lining out at full forward Amond scored 6 goals & 9 points in the 2006 All-Ireland Minor Hurling Championship, on Carlows run to the Leinster final at Croke Park.
+Its was Carlows first Leinster Minor Hurling final appearance in 54 years.

+In 2006, he signed his first professional contract with Shamrock Rovers and, in order to keep playing for Carlow, he was left out of team photos and listed under a false name, Brendan Amond, in the matchday programmes to avoid being spotted.
+The ruse was eventually discovered when his picture appeared in a newspaper following a victory.
+Having long resisted advice from coaches to focus on football he eventually gave up hurling after discussions with manager Pat Scully.